-Using the menu bar at the top of the page, hover over the "Content" tab and select "Event" from the "Add Content" menu (Note: your menu may look slightly different):
+Using the menu bar at the top of the page, hover over the "Content" tab and select "Project" from the "Add Content" menu (Note: your menu may look slightly different):

 Step 2: Add Information to Fields

-Start creating your announcement by filling out required fields.
+Start creating your project by filling out required fields.
 The first is the title, which is self-explanatory:

 Next, the project content type allows you to list your funding organization, grant award amount, and grand number.
 If you list a funding organization, then you must also provide the organization's website URL.